UniversalDependencies/docs/treebanks/qtd_sagt/index.md

 The treebank consists of bilingual conversation transcriptions annotated with several
 layers: language IDs, lemmas, POS tags, morphological features, and dependency relations.
-Language IDs employ the tag set of Çetinoğlu (2017).
+Language IDs are described below.
-The rest of the annotations follow Universal Dependencies annotation scheme, and the conventions used in monolingual Turkish and German treebanks.
+The rest of the annotations follow the Universal Dependencies annotation scheme, and the conventions used in monolingual Turkish and German treebanks.

 There are 48 distinct conversations from 17 participants.